 Once you have downloaded it, install it on your Windows/ Mac machine.
 After successful installation, run the software.

 It will ask for four things.

-For connecting an FTP software with your web server, these data are essential.
+These data are essential for connecting an FTP software with your web server.
 Now, you need to create an FTP account for your site.
 If you already got one, that’s great!
 You can skip the step.

 After finding it, create one FTP account.

-You will be using these credentials on FileZilla for completing the server authentication.
-You will need to enter the username & password for completing the registration.
-If you have multiple domains attached to your web hosting plan, you can choose your preferred one from the dropdown.
+You will be using these credentials on FileZilla to complete the server authentication.
+You will need to enter the username & password to complete the registration.
+You can choose your preferred one from the dropdown if you have multiple domains attached to your web hosting plan.

-Once you have created an FTP account, use the same credentials on the FileZilla software for connecting it with your server.
+Once you have created an FTP account, use the same credentials on the FileZilla software to connect it to your server.

-Before performing the theme deletion, we do have three WordPress themes on our site.
+Before performing the theme deletion, we have three WordPress themes on our site.

 - Twenty Twenty-One

 - Twenty Nineteen